Intellouis/Probabilistic-PDDL-Solver/README.md

 - Tasks: We provide 2000 different tasks, which are obtained from [Neural Task Programming: Learning to Generalize Across Hierarchical Tasks](https://arxiv.org/abs/1710.01813).
 Each task has a unique goal, forming a diverse set of test cases.

+## PDDL Solvers

+We implement both the SGN-based PDDL Solver and the LLM-agent (baseline).
+The LLM-agent is based on GPT-4-11.6-preview.